Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Results

 \subsection{TKdV with zero inverse temperature}

-We now introduce the first major theorem for the case of zero inverse temperature. \begin{theorem} For the TKdV mixed-Gibbs ensemble \eqref{Gibbs2} with zero inverse temperature, $\invtemp = 0$, and arbitrary choices of $C_2$ and $C_3$, the displacement statistics $\uL(x,t)$ at fixed location converge to a normal distribution as $\Lambda \to \infty$. \end{theorem} \begin{proof}[{\bf Proof}]
+We now introduce the first theorem: \begin{theorem}[Zero Inverse Temperature] Consider the TKdV mixed-Gibbs ensemble \eqref{Gibbs2} with zero inverse temperature, $\invtemp = 0$, and arbitrary choices of $C_2$ and $C_3$.
+Under these conditions, the surface displacement, $\uL$, convergences in probability to a normal random variable with mean zero and variance $1/2$. \end{theorem}